 Scientists managing the Company's technology development within the Company's subsidiaries have executed scientist engagement contracts with the Company.
 Pursuant to the contracts, the scientists are obliged, among other things, to work on the Company's respective research programs exclusively for the Company without detracting from their responsibilities as members of the university faculty.

 ITEM 9 - Transactions with Related Parties

-The following were transactions with Related Parties subsequent to, and during, the year ending September 30, 2014:
+The following were transactions with Related Parties subsequent to and during the year ending September 30, 2015 and during 2014: